 European legacy carriers have tried hard to get costs under control, with limited success.
 And now an increasing number of them are reverting to the more radical option of outsourcing.
 Lufthansa, Austrian Airlines, Finnair, Iberia and Air France-KLM are the most prominent examples of an industry conceding it will likely not be able to rein in costs to the extent needed.
 That is particularly true for regional and mainline carriers flying short-haul routes within the continent, where few ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "European Airlines Post Wider First-Quarter Losses".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "European Airlines Post Wider First-Quarter Losses".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.